Reconciliation Week 2022 runs from Friday 27 May to 3 June.

 Reconciliation Week is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.

 We are committed to our role in supporting and advocating for a deeper understanding of reconciliation through building our relationships with First Nations communities and organisations and recognising their invaluable contribution to our City.

-The theme of this year's Reconciliation Week is More than a word: Reconciliation takes action.
-It urges us to move towards braver and more impactful action to support reconciliation.
-After celebrating online last year, we are excited to be able to mark this occasion in person with our community.
+The theme of this year's Reconciliation Week is Be Brave.
+Make Change.
+Be Brave.
+Make Change. is a challenge to us all to Be Brave and tackle the unfinished business of reconciliation so we can Make Change for all.
+We are excited to be able to mark this occasion in person with our community.

 In-person events are subject to the Victorian Government's event guidelines and any COVID-19 restrictions that may be in place at the time of the event.